Greg Stone is the principal partner of Woodlands Environmental Management.

 In addition to private consultancy, Greg has previously worked under contract with Hawkesbury-Nepean Catchment Management Authority for administering the Native Vegetation Act 2003 and undertaking assessments for Property Vegetation Plans.
 Greg coordinated the Southern Highlands and Tablelands Biolinks project including incentive, community education and conservation programs.

-Greg is presently contracted to NSW Office of Environment and Heritage’s Conservation Partners Program for the assessment and preparation of Conservation Agreements and Wildlife Refuges with private landholders on properties of high conservation value across south-east NSW.
+Woodlands Environmental Management is currently contracted to the NSW Biodiversity Conservation Trust’s Conservation Partners Program for the assessment and preparation of Conservation Agreements and Wildlife Refuges with private landholders on properties of high conservation value across south-east NSW.

 Several qualified and experienced ecologists, zoologists, botanists and bushfire consultants are also utilised by Woodlands Environmental Management to provide expertise as required.